chibby0ne/cuda_book/notes_on_cuda_book.md

 Texture Memory
 You can use texture memory in CUDA.
-It is cached on chip, so in some situation sit will provide higher effective bandwith by reducing accesses to off-chip DRAM.
+It is cached on chip, so in some situations it will provide higher effective bandwidth by reducing accesses to off-chip DRAM.

-*Textue caches are designed for graphics applications where memory addreses patterns exhibit strong spatial locality*, i.e: in a general computing application it means that thread is like to read from an address "near" the addres that nearby threads read threads read.
+*Texture caches are designed for graphics applications where memory addreses patterns exhibit strong spatial locality*, i.e: in a general computing application it means that thread is likely to read from an address "near" the address that nearby threads read.

 Example: